oruga-ui/oruga/packages/docs/guide/README.md

     "danger": ($danger, $danger-invert)
 );

+...

 @import "~@oruga/oruga/src/scss/oruga";
 ```

 ### Adding new classes

-Adding new classes is really easy and you can do it during the library/component import (global); in this way all component intances are using the same custom classes.
+Adding new classes is really easy and you can do it importing the library/component (global); in this case all component intances are using the same custom classes.
-Othervise the library allows to add new classes on a single component instance (local).
+Otherwise the library allows to add new classes on a single component instance (local).

 #### Global